I often hear from vocalists, “I cannot do abdominal breathing well. Can you give me some tips on how to improve this?”

 4:Skinny people who have a thin neck.

-There is a scientific reason why not all fat people have a good voice … I believe this is in connection to the thickness of the subcutaneous fat between the top of the hyoid bone and the laryngeal prominence.
+There is a scientific reason why not all heavy people have a good voice … I believe this is in connection to the thickness of the subcutaneous fat between the top of the hyoid bone and the laryngeal prominence.
 Because, when I measured the necks of the singers and compared statistics, I figured out that less thickness made the voice more resonant and more thickness made the voice less resonant.

 Therefore, the thickness of the neck is actually relevant to voice, but subcutaneous fat is not a factor in its resonance quality.